-WPA-Enterprise (for certain models)
+• WPA-Enterprise

 WPA-Enterprise (Wi-Fi Protected Access-Enterprise) is a safer encryption method compared with WEP and WPA-Personal.
 It requires a RADIUS server to authenticate the clients via 802.1X and EAP (Extensible Authentication Protocol).
 WPA-Enterprise can generate different passwords for different clients, which ensures higher network security.
 But it also costs more to maintain the network, so it is more suitable for business networks.